mirror/dd-wrt/src/router/python/Doc/library/os.rst

    Availability: Unix.

-.. function:: popen(command, mode='r', buffering=-1)
+.. function:: popen(cmd, mode='r', buffering=-1)

-   Open a pipe to or from *command*.
+   Open a pipe to or from command *cmd*.
    The return value is an open file object connected to the pipe, which can be read or written depending on whether *mode* is ``'r'`` (default) or ``'w'``.
 The *buffering* argument has the same meaning as the corresponding argument to the built-in :func:`open` function.
 The